Things to do in Lima, Peru

 4. Bike around Lima city

-Lima is a relatively flat city which makes it super convenient to explore by bicycle.
+Lima is a relatively flat city, which makes it super convenient to explore by bicycle.
 All over the popular neighborhoods of Lima are protected biking lanes that aren’t accessible for cars.
 Organize a self-guided biking tour and do all the things to do in Lima at your own pace by bicycle.
 Bicycle rentals can be found all over the center of Lima.

 Ready for some action?
 Both paragliding and surfing are some of the best things to do in Lima.
 Experience the spectacular coastline of Lima by air together with a professional pilot.
-Book your flight here

 Join a Surf School